Project

 The enclosed incremental patch should fix that.

-#7 Updated by John Lindgren almost 12 years ago
+#7 Updated by John Lindgren over 12 years ago

 Attaching a combined patch against current Git.
 Still needs review.

-#8 Updated by John Lindgren almost 12 years ago
+#8 Updated by John Lindgren over 12 years ago

 This block of code: